 Interpretation Act 1987 (NSW) Pt 10; Interpretation of Legislation Act 1984 (Vic) s 57; Acts Interpretation Act 1954 (Qld) Pt 12; Off-shore Waters (Application of Laws) Act 1976 (SA) s 3; Off-shore (Application of Laws) Act 1982 (WA) s 3; Off-shore Waters (Application of Territory Laws) Act 1985 (NT) s 3; Coastal and Other Waters (Application of State Laws) Act 1982 (Tas) s 3.

 Section 6 provides: ‘This Act applies both within and outside Australia.’

 This Legal briefing was prepared with the assistance of Robert Orr, Special Counsel and Yvonne Whittaker-Rush, Counsel.

-AGS has a large national team of lawyers with expertise in advising and assisting with all matters related to regulating Australia’s offshore waters.
-For further information please contact any of our lawyers listed below.
+AGS has a large national team of lawyers with expertise in advising and assisting Government with all matters related to regulating Australia’s offshore waters.
+For Government lawyers wanting further information, please contact any of our lawyers listed below.

 The material in this briefing is provided to AGS clients for general information only and should not be relied upon for the purpose of a particular matter.
 Please contact AGS before any action or decision is taken on the basis of any of the material in this briefing.